 I spent a bright morning making prints in my backyard using Jacquard's Pretreated Fabric Sheets.
 The pack comes with 10 pieces of chemically coated fabric and was very simple to use.

-Use our DIY Cyanotype Fabric Pack to create detailed prints from virtually any object that casts a shadow.
+Create detailed prints from virtually any object that casts a shadow.
 These cotton sheets are pretreated so they're ready to sun-print right out of the box!

 Step 1: Arrange Objects on Your Cyanotype Sheets